vdcoder/volt/README.md

 1. You implement a `render()` method that returns a **VNode tree**
 2. Volt compares new vs old using the **Structural Reuse Algorithm**
-3. Matching nodes are **reused**
+3. Matching nodes are sycned
 4. Moved nodes are **physically relocated** in the DOM
 5. Changed props are patched
-6. Removed nodes fire lifecycle hooks
+6. Removed nodes are gone
 7. DOM remains stable and predictable
+8. lifecycle hooks are triggered

 ---